maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 **Key Concepts:**
 - How to type component props?

+To type a component props, you can use a type with the name of the component + props in order to have a clear syntax.
+Then you indicate the different parameters that the component will take.

+Example:

+type ButtonProps = {
+label: string;
+};

+function Button({ label }: ButtonProps) {
+return <button>{label}</button>;
+}

 - What is the `?` for optional props?

+This makes the props optional, meaning that it is acceptable not to provide them in the component.

 - How to type event handlers?

+The event types are provided by React, so we don't need to type them ourselves.

+For example, if we have a handleSubmit function that is triggered by the submit of a form <form onSubmit={handleSubmit}>," here we can type the function by directly using an react.FormEvent<HTMLFormElement> .

 **💻 In-App Practice:** After completing the reading, practice TypeScript in the app at [/practice/typescript](/practice/typescript)